rotki/rotki/docs/api.rst

       Host: localhost:5042

    :query string location: Either ``binance`` or ``binanceus`` locations.
-This argumetn will fitler the result based on the exchange type.
+This argument will filter the result based on the exchange type.

    **Example Response**: